Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/intellectual-property.md

 ## Conclusion

-SkyMirror's intellectual property strategy provides a comprehensive framework for protecting innovations, creating competitive advantages, and building long-term value.
+Skymirror's intellectual property strategy provides a comprehensive framework for protecting innovations, creating competitive advantages, and building long-term value.
 By taking a strategic approach to IP development and management, we ensure that our technological and business innovations are properly protected while supporting our overall business objectives.

 This strategy will be reviewed annually and adjusted based on business developments, competitive landscape changes, and evolving IP best practices.
 The flexible framework allows us to adapt our approach while maintaining consistent protection for our most valuable intellectual assets.